-- A vacation, mowing the lawn, trimming the shrubs, and raking the leaves consumed most of his free time.
-No error E - In November 2004, President George W. Bush was elected to serve a second con B C secutive term; winning the popular vote deci-D sively by over three million votes.
-No error E - 28 Given how poorly the Orlando Magic A had performed the year before, I was impressed by how skillful the team played in C its first two games of the season.
+- shrubs, and raking the leaves consumed most С of his free time.
+No error D E - 26 In November 2004, President George А W. Bush was elected to serve a second con В С secutive term; winning the popular vote deci-D sively by over three million votes.
+No error Ε - 27 During the campus tour, the guide asked my brother and me if we had any interest in rowing crew when we begin D college next year.
+No error E. - 28 Given how poorly the Orlando Magic had performed the year before, I was impressed by how skillful the team played in its first two games of the season.
 No error E

 29 Cockroaches, who are also known as water A B bugs, are among the most difficult household pests to control.
-No error \overline{E}
+No error $\overline{E}$